kilipan/nasin-toki/README.md

 Examples:
 `ona li wile pana e kili` - "They want to donate the turnip."
 `jan lili li wile suli` - "The child wants to be an adult."
-`mi wile tawa lon nasin noka` - "I need to walk on the foodpath."
+`mi wile tawa lon nasin noka` - "I need to walk on the footpath."
 `soweli suli li wile lape lon tenpo lete` - "Bears need to sleep during the cold season."

 #### `sona`